hervetchoffo/eUtranPagingPerf/README.md

 - scheduled paging records and related blocking
 - eUtran paging efficiency

-Two simulations are provided through the files "blockingRate.m" and "schedPageRecDist.m", both using the main function "eUtranPagingPerf.m".
-You can write your own simulation based on these two files as examples.
+Two MATLAB simulations are provided through the files "blockingRate.m" and "schedPageRecDist.m", both using the main function "eUtranPagingPerf.m".
+You can write your own simulations based on these two simulation files as examples.